Dr. Bill Welker

 He is now a contributing writer for Wrestling USA Magazine.
 He has also written a nationally published, computer-assisted instructional program for wrestling officials entitled Wrestling Sports Officials Applied Skills and Knowledge Program, which was highly acclaimed by the Cleveland Plain Dealer newspaper.

-He presently serves as West Virginia's Wrestling Rules Interpreter and Clinician, a position he has held since 1989, and is the Supervisor of Officials at the state high school wrestling tournament.
+He served as West Virginia's Wrestling Rules Interpreter and Clinician from 1989 until 2017, and was the Supervisor of Officials at the state high school wrestling tournament.
 In this capacity, he wrote and produced a video entitled "A Baker's Dozen of Difficult Calls in Wrestling" to aid in promoting official consistency across the state of West Virginia.
 He also initiated a pilot study on "Blood Time" (1993) for the National Federation (NF) which has since become a NF rule in 1996.
 He was instrumental in proposing, developing, and documenting the "Stall Procedure" & "Stall Procedure: Revised" two-year (1998-2000) pilot study for the NF to improve stalling consistency.
 During the 2002-2003 wrestling season, Dr. Welker coordinated a pilot study for the NF to investigate an innovative approach for improving how a wrestler is given the choice of position, should a match reach the 30-second ultimate tiebreaker.

 He has been the wrestling rules interpreter for the Ron Mauck OVAC Wrestling Tournament since 1992.
 More recently, he serves in the same capacity for the OVAC Dual-Meet Championships.